Learn About the Maori Haka!

 Yep!
 Although it’s not certain when the first Haka was performed, a common story is that of chief Tinirau whose tribeswomen were sent to get revenge on a tohunga (priest) called Kae who had killed Tinirau’s pet whale.
 All the tribeswomen knew about Kae is that he had crooked teeth so they performed the Haka before the rivalling tribe to make them smile, thus baring their teeth where Kae’s identity was revealed.

-By the way, you can learn more about how to pronounce Maori words in Backpacker’s Guide to the Maori Language: te reo Maori.
+By the way, you can learn more about how to pronounce Maori words in A Traveller’s Guide to the Maori Language: te reo Maori.

 It’s a common belief that the Haka is a ceremonial war dance or war chant.
 However, there are many different types of Maori Haka performed for different occasions with different meanings.
 For instance, the Ngeri Haka is performed to motivate the performers and spectators.
 There are also Haka for funerals too.